 Play Golf in Scotland and create your very own golf experience.

 The benefit of looking at bespoke golf tours is the greater control of how your budget is spent.
-In most cases, hotels in Europe will package golf and accommodation together, meaning that your golf is set as part of the package in the best part.
+In most cases, hotels in Europe will package golf and accommodation together, meaning that your golf is included as part of the package in the best part.
 We can work with you and your budget to build the ultimate golf trip on world-famous courses with a golf tour.
-Want to spend the money on the golf courses and less on accommodation?
-No Problems, We can get you on Open Championship and Ryder Cup Courses.
+Want to spend more on the golf courses and less on accommodation?
+We can get you on the Open Championship and Ryder Cup Courses no problem.

 View the best golf courses in Scotland here.